by Billie Doux

 -- The scene where Mal knew instantly that Inara's message was a trap but acted on it anyway is a terrific example of why Joss Whedon is so brilliant.
 The audience knew immediately that it was a trap.
 The action still had to go in that direction.
 If Mal hadn't known, it would have lessened him as our leading man.
 So knowing it was a trap and preparing and going in anyway was just perfect.

 -- Mentioned planets: Beaumonde, Haven, and Miranda in the Burnham quadrant.
 The opening action was on an outer-rim planet, no name mentioned.
-I didn't catch the name of the planet that Inara lived on.
+I didn't catch the name of the planet where Inara lived.

 Wash: "This landing is gonna get pretty interesting."